canada-ca/design-system/information-findability/metadata.md

 <section id="m1">
   <h2>Metadata and findability for Canada.ca</h2>
   <p><strong>Metadata</strong> is data that describes data.
 It’s information about the content on your page.
 It’s similar to a book’s listing in a library catalogue, that presents key data at a glance, like the author, title, description or publication date.
 Metadata allows each web page to be described uniquely, yet in a uniform way.</p>
   <p>Everything inside the header tag in an HTML document is metadata, and it is not visible on the web page.
-Only the <body> content of the document is displayed in a browser.</p>
+Only the &lt;body&gt; content of the document is displayed in a browser.</p>
   <p>The content of some metadata elements is used by search engines to rank results and to determine what content to display in a search engine result page (SERP).
 Improving your metadata contributes to search engine optimization efforts.
 Writing effective content for these metadata elements is the focus of this guidance.</p>

   <p><strong>Findability</strong> is about how easily someone can find what they are looking for online.
 It refers to the quality of being locatable or navigable.
 It refers to how easy it is to find a resource (a web page) and how a system (a website) supports navigation and search.</p>